1996 California Proposition 218: Application to Regional Levies

 Proposition 218 expressly applies to regional governments in California under its broad "local government" constitutional definition.
 This means that regional governments must comply with the voter approval requirements for taxes as well as the procedures and requirements applicable to special assessments and property-related fees and charges.

-Regional government can also take the form of delivering government services and programs from the state level down to the regional level.
-An example would be a state administered water program limited to the Central Valley region of California.
+Regional governments can also take the form of delivering services and programs from the state level to the regional level.
+An example is a state administered water program limited to the Central Valley region of California.
 If a separate regional governmental agency is involved, the agency will generally be subject to Proposition 218.
 However, when a separate regional governmental agency is not involved, it is unclear whether Proposition 218 compliance is required as California courts have yet to resolve this issue.

 There is a growing trend in California to address public policy issues on a regional basis.
 From the perspective of taxpayers and voters voting on a regional governmental levy (such as a regional tax or a regional property-related fee or charge), significant accountability concerns can arise.
 Depending upon the laws creating a regional governmental agency, the governing body may not be directly elected by the voters of the region.
 In many instances, the governing body members of a regional governmental agency are appointed.

-If the governing body of a regional governmental agency is not directly elected by voters of the region, political accountability issues often arise regarding the expenditure of public funds derived from a regional governmental levy.
-In addition, if the governing body members of a regional governmental agency are not directly elected, the recall power is also not available to remove those members from the regional governing body.
-In the foregoing situation, if any expenditure problems were to occur after approval of a regional governmental levy, voters would not be able to vote any problem governing body members out of office as a political accountability mechanism.

 As an accountability mechanism, a regional governmental levy can generally be reduced or repealed using the local initiative power under Proposition 218, including the significantly reduced signature requirement thereunder.
 However, even with the significantly reduced signature requirement, qualifying an initiative for a regional levy will generally be more difficult because of the large number of voters involved.